 So how can I get rid of razor bumps once and for all?
 Razor bumps are not just a byproduct of bad luck; rather, razor bumps can happen for a variety of reasons.
 Some of which are entirely out of your control.

 Since leaving razor bumps untreated on your skin can leave permanent scarring, it is incredibly important to know how to get rid of razor bumps once and for all.
-With these surprising facts, no wonder many are left with trying to discover an immediate solution on how to get rid of their razor bumps problem once and for all.
-At Jaxson Maximus we are here to help.
-Our team of salon industry experts have put together this fantastic guide on how to quickly get rid of razor bumps once and for all.
+With these surprising facts, no wonder many are left trying to discover an immediate solution on how to get rid of their razor bumps problem once and for all.
+At Jaxson Maximus, we are here to help.
+Our team of salon industry experts have put together this fantastic guide on how to get rid of razor bumps once and for all quickly.

 Although you might mistake razor bumps for acne based on their appearance, they are inherently different.
-Razor bumps, also known as pseudofolliculitis barbae or more commonly razor burn, are small bumps that develop on the surface on the skin after shaving.
-If left untreated razor bumps can develop to hyperpigmentation or permanent scar tissue.
+Razor bumps, also known as pseudofolliculitis barbae or more commonly razor burn, are small bumps that develop on the surface of the skin after shaving.
+If left untreated razor bumps can develop into hyperpigmentation or permanent scar tissue.

 Razor bumps are classified into two categories: extrafollicular and transfollicular.

-In an extrafollicular case, hair follicles grow inwards on itself.
+In an extrafollicular case, hair follicles grow inwards on themselves.
 Instead of exiting the skin, these hair follicles are left trapped inside the skin.

 In a transfollicular razor bump case, hair exits the skin’s bottom later but stays trapped on the top towards the surface, leaving a small amount of hair exposed.
 In the transfollicular case, you might be tempted to pluck out the remaining hair with a pair of tweezers, but resist the urge.
 Plucking these hairs can lead to further irritation and could transform the hair follicle into a deep and painful ingrown hair.